Contents

 What are parent scripts and how do they help during emotional dysregulation?

-Why do I need to use scripts—can’t I just talk to my child naturally?
+Why do I need to use scripts instead of talking naturally to my child during emotional dysregulation?

-What if my child doesn’t respond right away to the script?
+What should I do if my child doesn’t respond right away to parent scripts for emotional dysregulation?

 Citations: